anitamaskara/R-Logistic-Regression-Telecom-churn-analysis/README.md

 their demographic information and the status of their subscription.
 The churn is captured as 1 for customers that have churned and as 0 for customers who continue with their subscription.

-Techniques Used: Exploratory Data Analysis, Missing data treatment, Outlier treatment, Derived variables, multiple iterations of logistic regression.
+Techniques Used: Exploratory Data Analysis, Missing data treatment, Outlier treatment, Derived variables, multiple iterations of logistic regression, validating the model using ROC Curve, Gainschart, Confusion matrix

 Objective:
 - Identify top factors driving likelihood of churn